ocaml/ocaml.org/data/academic_institutions/wroclaw.md

       lecture_notes: true
       exercises: true
       description: |
         The lectures cover core functional programming topics like logic, algebra, computation, and lambda calculus, advancing to polymorphism, monads, and generic programming.
-They also address practical aspects such as compilation, parsing, and optimization in OCaml.
-The course concludes with specialized topics like functional reactive programming, the Expression Problem, and self-adjusting computation.
+They also address practical aspects such as compilation, parsing, and optimisation in OCaml.
+The course concludes with specialised topics like functional reactive programming, the Expression Problem, and self-adjusting computation.
 location:
      lat: 51.1140
      long: 17.0345